 Windows 10 update delivery system, by default, works based on Peer to Peer delivery, which is similar to how torrent works.
 It makes it easy for Microsoft servers to lower the load on their servers, and speed up the update rollout.
-If one of your PC has been updated at home, the next PC can get the update from the local PC.
+If one of your PC has been updated at home, the next PC can get an update from the local PC.
 Not only this, but the update can be pulled from a neighboring PC following the same procedure.
+In this post, we will share how you can speed up Windows 10 Update when on Local Network.

-How to Speed up Updates in Windows 10 or Choose to Save Bandwidth
+How to Speed up Windows 10 Update when on Local Network

-While this method is, it also attracts an increase in bandwidth consumption, because an updated PC seeds the update, i.e. keeps uploading to other PC nearby.
+While this method speeds up, it also attracts an increase in bandwidth consumption because an updated PC seeds the update, i.e., keeps uploading to other PC nearby.

 - Download Update from PCs on Local Network